JohnPaulinePineda/Portfolio_Project_54/docs/index.md

 ## 1.4.
 Data Preprocessing <a class="anchor" id="1.4"></a>

 1. No data transformation and scaling applied to the numeric predictor due to the minimal number of outliers and normal skewness values.
-2. All dichotomous categorical predictors were one-hot encoded for the downstream modelling process.
+2. All dichotomous categorical predictors were one-hot encoded for the correlation analysis process.
 3. All variables were retained since majority reported sufficiently moderate correlation with no excessive multicollinearity.
     * All variables Minimal correlation observed between the predictors using the point-biserial coefficient for evaluating numeric and dichotomous categorical variable.
     * Minimal correlation observed between the predictors using the phi coefficient for evaluating both dichotomous categorical variables.